 What to do next

-Click the link on the Setup is Complete page to go to the administration console.
+Click the link on the Setup is Complete page to go to the VMware Identity Manager console.
 Log in with the temporary administrator user name and password you received for your tenant.
 Then set up the directory connection.